OpenBioSim/biosimspace_tutorials/README.md

 A suite of tutorials that provide an introduction to BioSimSpace, and examples of advanced functionality covering different scientific use cases.
-These tutorials have been tested with BioSimSpace 2023.3.0 and require the following dependencies
+These tutorials have been tested with BioSimSpace 2023.3.0 on a linux-64 platform and require the following dependencies

 * Gromacs (tested with 2023.1)
 * AmberTools (tested with 23.3)
 * PLUMED (tested with 2.9.0)
 * cinnabar (tested with 0.3.0)
-* alchemlyb (tested with 2.1.0)
+* alchemlyb (tested with 1.0.1)

 # Installation instructions